-No sensitive natural communities are present at any of the Project sites.
+No natural communities defined as sensitive by the state of California (CDFW 2022) are present at any of the Project sites.
 Thus, no impact would occur under this criterion.

 c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means: Less than Significant.